 Interested in volunteering?

-Our Te Awa Kairangi office in Lower Hutt is in greater need of volunteers, with volunteer lawyers and law students usually travelling from central Wellington to support us.
+We are actively recruiting for volunteers in our Te Awa Kairangi office in Lower Hutt office.
+Volunteer lawyers and law students usually travelling from central Wellington to support us.
 It’s a great opportunity to gain some practical experience giving legal assistance while empowering clients and increasing their access to justice.

-Our Wellington office,due to its proximity to the law school and the CBD, generally has ample volunteers.
+Our Wellington office, due to its proximity to the law school and the CBD, generally has ample volunteers.
 We are currently operating a volunteering wait-list for both law students and lawyers.
-Volunteers are trained on an “as-needs” basis so you may be on the wait-list for up to a year or more.
+Volunteers are trained on an “as-needs” basis so you may be on the wait-list for a few months, up to a year or more.
 Spaces do become available over time so if you’re interested please do not be discouraged from getting in touch.

-We do, however, prioritise the hiring of Kaitūao from Māori or Pasifika backgrounds, in order to best meet the needs of our communities and honour our Treaty obligations.
-If that’s you then we encourage you to please get in touch.
+We prioritise the hiring of Kaitūao from Māori or Pasifika backgrounds, in order to best meet the needs of our communities and honour our Treaty obligations.
+If that’s you, then we encourage you to please get in touch via email as well as filling out the form.

-Volunteer Sub-Committee We aim to ensure that volunteers have a strong voice within Community Law Wellington and Hutt Valley.
-The Volunteer Sub-Committee is a working group made up of both staff and volunteers (student and lawyers).
+Volunteer Sub-Committee: The Volunteer Sub-Committee is a working group made up of both staff and volunteers (student and lawyers).
+We aim to ensure that volunteers have a strong voice within Community Law Wellington & Hutt Valley, and have a representative on the Board.
 The Volunteer Sub-Committee provides an easy, effective way for volunteers to directly improve our services and our working environment.
 To find out more, please contact one of our Volunteer Coordinators below.

 Volunteer roles – Apply Now!